NicoOhler/Notes/Physik/Atoms in Motion.md

 	+ imagine a piston pushing inward a closed vessel
 	+ piston wall is like a ping pong paddle hitting the molecules and increasing their speed => hotter
 	+ expansion => colder
++ absolute zero
+	+ temperature with minimum amount of vibration
+	+ but not zero
+	+ Helium does not freeze at abo
+		+